 Sorry, this item sold.
 Have mazedasastoat make something just for you, or try these other items:

-This is a bullroarer, made from a spectacularly beautiful piece of Alder wood.
+This bullroarer is fashioned from a "plank" I sawed from a branch of a small dying Elm tree that had to be removed from my hedge.
+I never cut wood especially for crafting, but always make use of what has to be removed for reasons of tree health, vehicular or pedestrian access or habitat management.
+Sadly, these majestic trees are no longer a common feature of our countryside due to the predations of Dutch Elm Disease, so you rarely see anything made from the wood any more.
+The extensive spreading roots constantly send up suckers, so we always have several small Elm trees in the hedge ranging from mere twigs a couple of feet tall to ones up to about 10 or 12 feet.
+They only live 15 to 20 years before they're beaten by the beetle, so they don't get the chance to grow much bigger than that.
+Most years we have to cut down at least one and it's sad to think that none of them get the chance to grow up.
 Bullroarers are whirled round on the end of a length of cord and as they twist through the air they create a sound quite unlike anything else; an atmospheric hum that seems to resonate with the very bones of Mother Earth and can be varied with the speed of the swing as well as the length of the cord.
-They are used to call the spirits of the ancestors or local guardians, or to keep away any malevolent entities.
-Although most commonly associated with the Australian aboriginal people, artifacts like this have been found connected to many primitive cultures throughout the world and are increasingly being used by modern witches and pagans of all kinds to create sacred space.
+In magic, they are used to call the spirits of the ancestors or local guardians, or to keep away any malevolent entities.
+Although most commonly associated with straightforward communication and the Australian aboriginal people, artifacts like this have been found connected to many primitive cultures throughout the world and are increasingly being used by modern witches and pagans of all kinds to create or sanctify their sacred space.

-This wood shows truly fabulous colours and grain patterns, some beautiful iridescence and is silky smooth to the touch.
-It also shows the characteristic dark amber stipples and dots, which much to my delight are referred to as "pith flecks" (say it very carefully folks!) in my 1957 copy of Timber Identification for the Builder and Architect by N. Clifford.
-I know it's juvanile but I can't help it & it makes me giggle every time I read it!
-And without taking the pith I can honestly say that these little dark markings only add to the wood's natural beauty. :-) Anyhow, included with this bullroarer is about four feet of waxed cotton cord attached with a knot that won't twist loose (especially important if you want to avoid the hazard of high-speed flying missiles or the hassle of trying to find it in the surrounding undergrowth!)
-I use waxed cotton cord because unlike most types of cord or string it is braided, not twisted.
+This bullroarer comes with about four feet of waxed cotton cord, attached with a knot that won't twist loose (especially important if you want to avoid the hazard of high-speed flying missiles inside your home or the hassle of trying to find it in surrounding undergrowth!)
+I use waxed cotton cord because unlike most other types of cord or string it is braided, not twisted.
 Twisted cord will unravel over time from the constant twisting of the wooden blade in the air, which has a weakening effect on the cord as well as looking unsightly.
-However, even this type of braided cord will wear out eventually, and no knot is infallible, so please check it at regular intervals and replace it if neccessary.
+However, even this type of braided cord will wear out eventually and no knot is infallible, so please check it at regular intervals and replace it if neccessary.

 As usual, all the work was done the traditional way by hand, with no help from power tools of any kind.
 Both the cord and the oiled finish are completely free of animal products and there are no metal parts.